 On the 10th day of #twelvetide Grayce gathered ten items of clothing and sports equipment from her closet, put them in a duffle bag and wrote a letter for delivery to a young girl in foster care through Family to Family in Salinas, CA. She knows that I was raised with four foster sisters and that there are many kinds of families and that the main ingredient is love.
 I don’t know exactly what the letter said, she didn’t say.
 But I know it included an invitation to go to the beach and if I was a child in foster care, I think I’d like to get it. www.f2fmc.org

 On the 11th day of #twelvetide Grayce picked up a couple dozen donuts from Red’s (made daily in Monterey since 1950) and dropped them off before school with a note at the police station.
 The men and women in blue do so much more than we realize day in and day out, including rescuing our dog (twice) this year.

-"Over my Winter Break I did a small community service action every day.
+"Over my Holiday Break I did a small community service action every day.
 I performed simple acts of kindness and donated my time to helping those in need.
 I really enjoyed it, and I recommend this to everyone!